 All undergraduate and postgraduate coursework students can add or change topics via the Student Information System website up to the last day to enrol in new topics.

-Check important dates for the last day to enrol in new topics for each semester.
+See the Critical enrolment dates page for the last day to enrol in new topics for each semester.

 Students will require permission from the relevant topic coordinator to enrol in new topics after the last day to enrol, and will not be able to enrol via the Student Information System website.